aafvca/NHL_API_testing/README.md

 2017-2018 than 2016-2017

 Test Procedure 2a: Player improvement
-- Find the players that were with the Canadiens in both seasons using the teams function
+- Find the players that played with the Canadiens in both seasons using the teams function
-- Find the points for every players in both seasons using the people function
+- Find the points for every player in both seasons using the people function
-- Compare the points in both seasons individually
+- Compare the points per player in both seasons

-During the execution of the test I found that 10/22 players had more points scored in 2016-2017 [FAIL]
+During the execution of the test I found that 10/22 players had more points in 2016-2017 [FAIL]

 Test Procedure 2b: Team Improvement
 - Same procedure as 2a to gather the points information